Whatever's for Us: The album

-The first song Armatrading and Nestor ever wrote together was called "Darkness", but it didn’t make it onto the final album.
+The first song Armatrading and Nestor ever wrote together was called "Darkness", but it didn't make it onto the final album.

 The songs "My Family", "City Girl", "Whatever’s for Us, for Us", "Visionary Mountains", "It Could Have Been Better" and "Alice" later appeared on several of Armatrading’s compilation albums.

-Post release and reception
+Release and reception

 The album was critically well received, although not a commercial success.
 Penny Valentine, of Sounds, commented: "Whatever's for Us is a brilliant, crushing album – the kind of collection that you may have despaired of ever hearing from anyone in England."

 Derek Jewell, writing in the Sunday Times in 1972 commented: "this country has produced at last, from the new generation, a black singer of total individuality.
 Her name, Joan Armatrading, her first album, Whatever’s for Us, is sizzling."

 Mark Plummer of Melody Maker commented that: "her voice is powerful, something like Nina Simone's", and "what hits you are the earthy songs written by Joan and Pam Nestor" and that the album "has quality stamped all over it".

 Armatrading’s first public appearance, performing songs from the album, was at Ronnie Scott’s in late 1972.
 She performed with Joe Partridge on guitar, Larry Steele on bass and Henry Spinetti on drums.
 On 7 December 1972 she opened for JSD, a folk band, at the Fairfield Halls in Croydon.
 In early 1973 she embarked on a European tour, supporting José Feliciano, and this was followed by a two-week residency at Ronnie Scott’s in April 1973.
 Later in 1973 she undertook a solo tour of USA folk clubs.

-Armatrading later commented that she was glad the album hadn’t been a success, as she felt she "wouldn’t have been able to cope with it" at the time.
+Armatrading later commented that she was glad the album hadn't been a success, as she felt she "wouldn’t have been able to cope with it" at the time.